Europa (moon): Sources of heat

-Europa receives from tidal heating, which occurs through the tidal friction and tidal flexing processes caused by tidal acceleration: orbital and rotational energy are dissipated as heat in the core of the moon, the internal ocean, and the ice crust.
+Europa receives thermal energy from tidal heating, which occurs through the tidal friction and tidal flexing processes caused by tidal acceleration: orbital and rotational energy are dissipated as heat in the core of the moon, the internal ocean, and the ice crust.

 Tidal friction

 Ocean tides are converted to heat by frictional losses in the oceans and their interaction with the solid bottom and with the top ice crust.
 In late 2008, it was suggested Jupiter may keep Europa's oceans warm by generating large planetary tidal waves on Europa because of its small but non-zero obliquity.
 This generates so-called Rossby waves that travel quite slowly, at just a few kilometers per day, but can generate significant kinetic energy.
 For the current axial tilt estimate of 0.1 degree, the resonance from Rossby waves would contain 7.3×10^18 J of kinetic energy, which is two thousand times larger than that of the flow excited by the dominant tidal forces.
 Dissipation of this energy could be the principal heat source of Europa's ocean.